Christian Bale: Artistry and public image

 Bale is known for his exhaustive dedication to the weight fluctuations that his parts demand as well as "the intensity with which he completely inhabits his roles", with The Washington Post's Ann Hornaday rating him among the most physically gifted actors of his generation.
 Max O'Connell of RogerEbert.com deemed Bale's commitment to altering his physical appearance "an anchoring facet to a depiction of obsession" in his performances, while the Los Angeles Times's Hugh Hart likened the urgency that drives Bale's acting style to method acting, adding that it "convincingly animates even his most extreme physical transformations."
 Bale has said that he does not practise method acting and that he does not use a particular technique.
 He named Rowan Atkinson as his template as an actor and added that he was mesmerised by him when they worked together.
 He also studied the work of Gary Oldman, crediting him as the reason for his pursuit of acting.

 Bale has been recognised for his versatility; Martha Ross of The Mercury News named him one of his generation's most versatile actors.
 Known to be very private about his personal life, Bale has said that his objective was to embody characters without showing any aspect of himself.
 He explained that "letting people know who you are" does not help create different characters, viewing anonymity as "what's giving you the ability to play those characters".
 During interviews to promote films in which he puts on an accent, Bale would continue speaking in the given accent.
 Bale has also been noted for portraying roles with an American accent, with The Atlantic's Joe Reid listing him among those who "work least in their native accents"; in real life, Bale speaks in an "emphatic, non-posh" English accent.

-Bale was ranked at number eight on Forbes magazine's list of the highest-paid actors of 2014, earning $35 million.
-He has been described as a sex symbol.
+Bale is often described as a sex symbol.
+He was ranked at number eight on Forbes magazine's list of the highest-paid actors of 2014, earning $35 million.
+The Independent named Bale one of the greatest film actors of the 21st century in 2025.

 Personal life

 Bale has lived in Los Angeles since the 1990s.
 He holds US citizenship.
-Bale married Sandra "Sibi" Blažić, a former model, in Las Vegas on 29 January 2000.
-The couple have a daughter and a son.
+Bale married Sandra "Sibi" Blažić, an American former model of Serbian descent, in Las Vegas on 29 January 2000.
+They have a daughter and a son.
 In 2000, Bale became feminist Gloria Steinem's stepson following her marriage to his father, who died in 2003 of brain lymphoma.